LlmLaraHub/docs-vitepress/local.md

 ```

 ::: danger
-THIS IS REQURED you need a model for embedding
+Ok not really Danger but this is required you need a model for embedding
 :::

 For embedding data.